COMOKIT/COMOKIT-Website/docs/docs/gettingStarted.md

 You can install and run COMOKIT by two ways:
 - you can download and run the _All-In-One_ archive,
-- you can manually install GAMA and import COMOKIT inside.
+- you can manually install GAMA (1.8.1 or above) and import COMOKIT inside.

 > We do recommend you to pick the first option (especially if you are a beginner).